-During my short stays from 1-9 days at a time, I wasn’t moving enough dirt by hand, so I needed a machine to run underground, which was easy to transport and store.
-I’ve had bobcats and a tip-truck before, but with a 15-hour drive it is better to have a smaller machine that I can move around on a trailer, that way I can also use it at home and around our farm.
+During my short stays from 1-9 days at a time, I wasn’t moving enough dirt by hand, so I needed a machine to run underground.
+One which was also easy to transport and store.
+I’ve had bobcats and a tip-truck before, but with a 15-hour drive it is better to have a smaller machine.
+That way I can easily move around on a trailer and also use it at home and around our farm.
 So, I decided to go look for a mini loader.

 Generally, I just go straight into the wall and use an auger attachment for prospecting and moving out material in big chunks.
 I’ll then have a good look with a blacklight and rip around it, and finally hand pick out the good bits carefully.
 The rough opals are naturally the size of a 50 or 20 cent coin.
 The rest of the dirt is removed with a standard bucket.

 What I like about the Kanga, is that it is an Australian-made product and I just like the design and build of it as well as its smooth ride with the tracks and solid steel frame.
 And of course, that it is making me a work a lot faster and smarter!”

 Check out this video to see how Mark uses his Kanga underground:

 Keeping the Air Kanga Klean